Innovation Camp Seoul 2026

 Innovation Camp Seoul is an intensive and curated learning journey designed for Danish companies and researchers.
 Through close collaboration with Innovation Centre Denmark Seoul and local partners, participants gain access to networks, knowledge, and concrete collaboration opportunities that are otherwise difficult to establish.

-The program is preliminary and will be adapted to participants – but will typically include:
+The programme is preliminary and will be tailored to the participants – but typically includes:

 “The trip to South Korea in 2024 with Lifestyle & Design Cluster gave us a unique opportunity to explore a new market, understand the Korean innovation ecosystem, and build important connections.
 We gained insights into both consumer trends and technological solutions – and access to a market that is otherwise difficult to break into.”